kaspanvo/vourkosa.github.io/_posts/2016-03-20-Working with overlays - Giving birth to a new DecorView child.markdown

 <h4>7) Adding our parent RelativeLayout to DecorView</h4>

-If this is the first time we re-arrange the views we just add our RelativeLayout to the parent view, otherwise we find the current position of the child view in the tree and we use it in order to add our RelativeLayout in the appropriate order in the tree:
+If this is the first time we re-arrange the views we just add our RelativeLayout to the parent view, otherwise we find use the original position of DecorView's child view in the tree and we use it in order to add our RelativeLayout in the appropriate index/order in the tree:

 ```java
 RelativeLayout.LayoutParams rootParam = new RelativeLayout.LayoutParams(